withsapling/examples/deployment/deno-deploy/README.md

+# Deno Deploy

-# This code will can be deployed directly to Deno Deploy there is no build step or configuration required.
+This code will can be deployed directly to Deno Deploy there is no build step or configuration required.

 ## Usage